 Before coming to UC Berkeley I taught in Israel for three years at Tel Aviv University and the Hebrew University in Jerusalem.
 I also directed the Workshop for Non-Western Music at the Jerusalem Music Center where I taught Javanese gamelan, coordinated instruction in Arab, Jewish, and East African music and produced concert series dedicated to exposing the public to a broader range of musical practices than was then generally known in Israel.
 Returning to Israel on numerous occasions from 1991 to 2003 I conducted research on the emergent field of performance involving Palestinian musicians from the West Bank as well as Israeli Jews and Arabs.
-This resulted in the book Playing Across a Divide: Israeli-Palestinian Musical Encounters (Oxford University Press, 2009), which was accorded the Society for Ethnomusicology’s highest award, the Alan P. Merriam Prize for Outstanding Book in Ethnomusicology in 2010.
+This research culminated in publication of Playing Across a Divide: Israeli-Palestinian Musical Encounters

 The Music of Central Java: Experiencing Music, Expressing Culture.
 Global music series.
 Oxford University Press, 2007.